Summerlin, Nevada: History

+After Hughes' death in 1976 from kidney failure, his heirs organized the Summa Corporation (now Howard Hughes Holdings), named for Hughes's paternal grandmother Jean Amelia Summerlin, to manage his businesses and land holdings.

+In 1990, Summerlin Parkway, a six-lane highway costing $22 million to complete, running from Rainbow Boulevard to Town Center Drive, connecting the U.S. Route 95 to the new development.

-In preparation for this large-scale development, Summa Corporation made a deal with the Bureau of Land Management, in which they traded 5000 acres of environmentally sensitive land for 3000 acres of land better suited for development.
+To mitigate environmental impact, Summa Corporation made a deal with the Bureau of Land Management in which they traded 5,000 acres of environmentally sensitive land for 3,000 acres of land better suited for development.
 After this environmental concern was addressed, development began.
-By the end of 1990, the construction of Summerlin's first residential village, park, and school had been completed.
-In 1994, Summa Corporation rebranded itself as the Howard Hughes Corporation and continued to develop new Summerlin villages.
+By the end of 1990, the construction of its first residential area, park, and school had been completed.
+In 1994, Summa Corporation rebranded itself as the Howard Hughes Corporation and continued to develop new areas of Summerlin.

-New home construction continued to boom through the turn of the century.
-From 1997 to 2007, Summerlin was consistently ranked as the #1 community in the nation for new home sales.
-The Great Recession caused a temporary slow-down in construction, but signs of revival became especially apparent in 2014, when Downtown Summerlin opened, bringing 106 acres of shopping, dining, and entertainment to Summerlin residents.
-Residential development also saw a great revival following the recession, and by 2016, Summerlin was once again one of the top communities in America for new home sales.

-Summerlin is still a growing community.
-As of 2018, over two dozen commercial and residential villages have been constructed, with over 6,000 acres still available for future development.
+The Great Recession led to a temporary slowdown in new construction within Summerlin.
+However, development activity increased significantly after 2014, highlighted by the opening of Downtown Summerlin, a 106-acre development featuring retail stores, restaurants, and entertainment venues.

+Demographics

+It has a median household income of $72,078.